NormanTUD/PerlHelper/README.md

 `warning @messages`: Prints some messages to STDERR in orange

-`error @messages`: Prints some messages to STDERR in red and exists
+`error @messages`: Prints some messages to STDERR in red and exits

 `analyze_args %options, @parameters, @ARGV`: Analyzes arguments and sets `%options` accordingly